1958 Nickel Value Checker: Errors List, “D” & No Mint Mark Worth

 2003 - Present

-History of The 1958 Nickel
+History of the 1958 Nickel

-During World War II, the composition had temporarily changed to conserve strategic materialsโnickels were made from 56% copper, 35% silver, and 9% manganese between 1942-1945 because copper and nickel were critical for war machinery.
-By 1958, the standard 75% copper and 25% nickel composition had long been restored, representing a return to peacetime normalcy.
+During World War II (1942–1945), the nickel’s composition was temporarily changed to conserve strategic metals.
+Those “War Nickels” used a 56% copper, 35% silver, and 9% manganese alloy.
+By 1958, the standard composition — 75% copper and 25% nickel — had long been restored.

 Also Read: Top 60+ Most Valuable Buffalo Nickels Worth Money